Entrainment (chronobiology): Mechanisms of entrainment

+Health implications

 When good sleep hygiene is insufficient, a person's lack of synchronization to night and day can have health consequences.
 There is some variation within normal chronotypes' entrainment; it is normal for humans to awaken anywhere from about 5 a.m. to 9 a.m.
 However, patients with DSPD, ASPD and non-24-hour sleep–wake disorder are improperly entrained to light/dark.

+Applications of entrainment

+Entrainment is used in various fields to optimize performance and health.
+In sports, it helps athletes adjust to new time zones quickly.
+In medicine, light therapy is used to treat circadian rhythm disorders.
+The principles of entrainment are also applied in occupational health to design better shift work schedules.